incubyte/incubyte.github.io/content/blog/clean-agile-with-uncle-bob-a-summary.md

 7. **QA Should Find Nothing.** QA job should not be to list issues found in the system.
 Rather their job should be to say, “Everything looks ok to release.”
 8. **Test Automation.** Repeatable tests must be automated.
 Manual QA should do something that involves human creativity and imagination.
 9. **We cover for each other.** Teams cover for each other.
-10. **Honest Estimates. “**I don’t know” is a much better estimate than “I will try” or estimates based on gut feeling.
+10. **Honest Estimates.** “I don’t know” is a much better estimate than “I will try” or estimates based on gut feeling.
 11. **You Need to Say “No.”**  Your inputs are regularly used to make decisions; thus, you may need to say “no” when you think something is impossible.
 12. **Continuous Aggressive Learning.** Learn Learn Learn
 13. **Mentoring.** Teach to learn and learn to teach

-This chapter is dedicated to explaining that Agile is not a process but rather a set of rights, expectations, and disciplines.
+This chapter is dedicated to explaining that Agile is not a process but rather a set of rights, expectations and disciplines.

 ## Chapter 3 Business Practices

 ### Planning

-This practice tells you how to organize your high-level business requirement into granular features, stories, and tasks.
+This practice tells you how to organize your high-level business requirement into granular features, stories and tasks.
 That, in turn, can help you prioritize, estimate, and plan.

 ### **Small Releases**